blakewilson/next-wp-template-hierarchy/README.md

 npm install
 ```

-Set your WordPress GraphQL endpoint:
+To set the WordPress GraphQL endpoint (Otherwise, the default will be used):

 ```bash
 export NEXT_PUBLIC_GRAPHQL_ENDPOINT=https://your-wp-instance.com/graphql